Jon C. Aster: Career

 Aster began his medical residency at Brigham and Women's Hospital in Boston in 1987, finishing a hematopathology fellowship in 1990 and a molecular oncology fellowship in 1993.
 In 1996 he became an assistant professor of pathology at Harvard Medical School; he was promoted to associate professor in 2000.

 he currently works there as the Michael Gimbrone Professor of Pathology.
 Much of his research has focused on the Notch signaling pathway and its role in leukemia.
-He has been co-editor of the Annual Review of Pathology: Mechanisms of Disease since 2016.
+He was a co-editor of the Annual Review of Pathology: Mechanisms of Disease from 2016-2025.
+He has co-authored several pathology books along with Dr. Vinay Kumar (pathologist) and Dr. Abul K. Abbas.

 Personal life

 Aster enjoys golfing and has competed in many father/son golfing tournaments with his father Richard.
 He is married to Erin Malone and has two children.